 JIM LOREE is President & Chief Executive Officer of Stanley Black & Decker.
-Loree joined the company, then Stanley Works, as CFO in 1999 when the company generated just over $[2 billion] in revenue.
+Loree joined the company, then Stanley Works, as CFO in 1999 when the company generated just over $2 billion in revenue.
 In that role, he led a massive restructuring of the business and began a re-architecting of the company’s portfolio.
-Since that time, he was promoted to COO, President and then CEO in 2016, as the company generated significant growth both organically and through acquisitions to stand at $13 billion in annual revenue (more than 5x growth over the 17-year period), with more than 58,000 employees across 60 countries.
+Since that time, he was promoted to COO, President and then CEO in 2016, as the company generated significant growth both organically and through acquisitions to stand at $13 billion in annual revenue (more than 5x growth since 1999), with more than 58,000 employees across 60 countries.

 The organization operates the world’s largest tool and storage company featuring iconic brands such as BLACK+DECKER, Bostitch, CRAFTSMAN, DEWALT, FACOM, IRWIN, LENOX, PORTER-CABLE and STANLEY.
 Stanley Black & Decker is also the world’s second largest commercial electronic security company and operates a leading engineered fastening business that helps hold the world together, as well as Oil & Gas and Infrastructure businesses.
 The company’s tools, solutions and services are put to work in virtually every country across the globe – building, connecting and securing our world.

 Under Jim’s CEO leadership, the company has embarked on defining and embedding its purpose, “For those who make the worldTM” with the goal of creating a sustainable enterprise to ensure the company’s long-term success.
 The purpose serves as the organization’s North Star, guiding its employees in their actions and behaviors.
 Stanley Black & Decker is for the makers and creators, the craftsmen and the caregivers and many others doing the challenging work to make our world a better place.
 Stanley Black & Decker makes the hardest-working tools, solutions and services for the world’s hardest-working people.